-If at any time SUNY Oswego is required by the State of New York, the Regional Control Room, or the local health department to return to remote operations and instruction, President Deborah F. Stanley will direct SUNY Oswego's Provost and Vice President for Academic Affairs, Vice President for Student Affairs and Enrollment Management, and Vice President for Administration and Finance to oversee the process of shutting down.
-They will do so as was effectively performed in March 2020 when students left campus, moved out of residence halls and transitioned to remote learning and when large numbers of employees moved to remote work.
+If at any time SUNY Oswego is required by the State of New York, the Regional Control Room, or the local health department to return to remote operations and instruction for the remainder of the semester, President Deborah F. Stanley will direct SUNY Oswego's Provost and Vice President for Academic Affairs, Vice President for Student Affairs and Enrollment Management, and Vice President for Administration and Finance to oversee the process.

-In particular, the following actions will occur to shift our academics to a fully remote environment:
+The following actions will occur to shift our academics to a fully remote environment:

-- Faculty are currently developing contingent plans as to how they will move their course(s) to a remote/online modality in the event of an outbreak or by direction of public health officials.
+- Faculty have developed contingent plans as to how they will move their course(s) to a remote/online modality in the event of an outbreak or by direction of public health officials.
 These plans include not only the shift in modality, but also considerations around accessibility, communication, engagement and other critical elements.
 It may also require some faculty to rethink their student assessment process. - If such a determination is made, a message will be sent to all faculty, staff, students, and students' parent/support person regarding the need to pivot to fully remote instruction.
-This pivot will occur within a week's timeframe. - Faculty will send out further communication to students regarding the format and expectations for the time associated with being remote/online. - The Provost and Vice President for Academic Affairs along with the Deans of the college/schools will monitor implementation and transition and work to provide the smoothest transition possible. - Our Computer and Technology Services (CTS) division will work to provide necessary equipment and support to any student, faculty and staff to ensure a successful continuation of studies, student engagement and student success support systems. - Penfield Library will close to foot traffic patrons, but will transition to provide almost all of their services in a remote manner. - All advising, tutoring and other student support services will move to remote provision.
+This pivot will occur within a week's timeframe. - Faculty will send out further communication to students regarding the format and expectations for the time associated with being remote/online. - The Provost and Vice President for Academic Affairs along with the Deans of the college/schools will monitor implementation and transition and work to provide the smoothest transition possible. - Our Computer and Technology Services (CTS) division will work to provide necessary equipment and support to any student, faculty and staff to ensure a successful continuation of studies, student engagement and student success support systems. - In the event of a full halt to daily operations (rather than a temporary pause of face-to-face instruction), Penfield Library will close to foot traffic patrons, but will transition to provide almost all of their services in a remote manner. - All advising, tutoring and other student support services will move to remote provision.
 We expect that much of this work will already be done in this way as part of our fall reopening plan.

-The following actions will occur within Residence Life and Housing if necessary to shutdown:
+The following actions will occur within Residence Life and Housing if necessary: